Study: Virus death toll in NYC worse than official tally

 “So it’s as if three weeks of my life had completely disappeared, and I was asleep for all of it,” Lawrence Garbuz, a lawyer from New Rochelle, said on NBC’s “Today” show Monday in his first television interview.

-Garbuz, 50, was the first New Yorker to be publicly identified as having contracted the virus without having traveled internationally, and his case quickly became linked with an outbreak in New Rochelle that prompted the governor to shut schools and houses of worship in the small city.
+Garbuz, 50, was the first New Yorker to be publicly identified as having contracted the virus without having traveled internationally.
+His case quickly became linked with an outbreak in New Rochelle that prompted the governor to shut schools and houses of worship.

 ARRESTS IN BIAS ATTACK

-A man and woman have been arrested on charges they tried to pull the masks off people who had gathered in an Orthodox Jewish neighborhood in Brooklyn.
+A man and woman are charges with trying to pull the masks off people who had gathered in an Orthodox Jewish neighborhood in Brooklyn.

-Police said Clelia Pinho, 46, and Paulo Pinho, 35, accosted three men around 8:30 p.m.
-Sunday in Williamsburg, pulling the surgical masks off their faces and making anti-Semitic remarks blaming Jews for the coronavirus outbreak.
+Police said Clelia Pinho, 46, and Paulo Pinho, 35, accosted three men Sunday, pulling the masks off their faces and making anti-Semitic remarks falsely blaming Jews for the coronavirus outbreak.

 The pair were arrested on charges of aggravated harassment as a hate crime.
 Information on their lawyers wasn’t immediately available.